ClusterMonteCarlo/CMC-COSMIC/docs/sphinx/source/output/index.rst

         # If I wanted to know the escape speed of the cluster where this encouner occured, I can access that with
         print(binints[0].vesc_KMS)

-output.bh.dat
+initial.bh.dat
 -------------

 This file contains the number of BHs (as well as BH binaries, etc.) at each dynamical time step.
 This is useful to plot, for example, the number of retained BHs versus time.
-For BH mergers, you want to look in **output.bhmerger.dat**, which records all BH-BH mergers that occur inside the cluster during the cluster evolution.
+For BH mergers, you want to look in **initial.bhmerger.dat**, which records all BH-BH mergers that occur inside the cluster during the cluster evolution.

 ==============================  =====================================================